-- Click the Settings menu icon in the left of the window (it looks like three horizontal lines) or type “chrome://settings” into the address bar.
+- Click the Settings menu icon on the left of the window (it looks like three horizontal dots) or type “chrome://settings” into the address bar.

 - Click the more icon (it looks like three dots stacked on top of each other).

 - Select “edit” and type or paste the address of your preferred startup page into the text box.

 - Click on the Settings icon again and choose Search Engine.

 - Select “manage search engines,” press the “more” button next to Chumsearch, and choose “remove from list.”